silvacms/documentation/source/cluster/index.rst

 Silva High-Availability Installation
 ====================================

-For sites with lots of traffic, only one Zope server to handle all the incoming requests might not be enough.
-You have to setup a cluster in this case.
-The cluster will be composed of a database server, multiple Zope servers using this database and of a load balancer that distributes the incoming traffic among the different Zope servers.
+For sites with lots of traffic, only one Silva server, with one processus might not be enough to handle all the incoming requests.
+You need to install a cluster in this case.
+The cluster will be composed of at least a database server, multiple Silva servers (with multiple processus) using this database, a load balancer or an HTTP frontend server or even an HTTP cache proxy that distributes the incoming traffic among the different Silva servers.

-Each of those components can be installed on separate servers, or on the same.
+Each of those components can be installed on different hardware servers, or on the same, depending on the expected load, the hardware and the degree of failover you wish to attain.

+The configuration of multiple Silva server and the various existing possibilities to distribute requests on them is described in :ref:`presenting-your-silva-site-to-the-world`.

 Depending on your requirements, you can configure the database server in two different ways: